 The following advice is for those borrowing a significant amount of money, not just spotting a pal $50 until payday.

 If Heather decides to borrow from friends or family, she should approach it as she would any other loan.
 In short, she should do it formally, which means in writing.

-She can download a free promissory note online from a variety of sources, such as Rocket Lawyer.
+She can download a free promissory note form online from a variety of sources, such as Rocket Lawyer.

 She could also get the loan documents notarized.
 This will show the lender she’s serious about repaying the debt, as well as protecting both sides if things get ugly.

 She should be specific about repayment terms.
 “As soon as possible” is a term vague enough to be interpreted as any time from next week to never.
 Spell out what happens if you should die before the loan is repaid, or if you should be unable to repay it.